Last Updated on June 10, 2021 by

 Away From The Fireplace

 Never mount your TV above a fireplace, whether active or otherwise.
 A TV has sensitive electronics inside that could be damaged by the intense heat, smoke, and soot from hire.
-A fireplace may also be high, affecting your viewing angle resulting in a stiff neck.
+A fireplace may also be high, affecting your viewing angle and resulting in a stiff neck.

 However, if your room’s shape, furniture orientation, and habits of TV usage dictate mounting your gadget above an inactive fireplace, you can use a flexible mounting bracket.
-This bracket helps tilt your device forward hence protecting you from the stiff neck after a long period of watching.
+This bracket helps tilt your device forward hence protecting you from a stiff neck after a long period of watching.

 Tips For Mounting Your TV On A Wall